You'll enjoy the colorful history of Skagway Alaska starting with the Klondike Gold Rush.

 When Soapy heard what the town folk were up to, he grabbed a rife and along with his heavily armed men, he headed for the wharf.

-Once there, Soapy ended up in a shoot out with Frank Reid, a surveyor who had laid out the town of Skagway.
+Once there, Soapy ended up in a shootout with Frank Reid, a surveyor who had laid out the town of Skagway.

-Soapy and Reid were both killed.
+Both Soapy and Reid died.

 Take a look at the e-book video trailer